Your First Visit

 Other questions?

-If you have questions that have not been addressed here, please call the church at (615)449-7020 or email us at info@newhopecpchurch.com.
-And thank you for taking the time to stop by our web site and check us out!
+If you have questions that have not been addressed here, please call the church at (615) 449-7020 or email us at info@newhopecpchurch.com.
+And thank you for taking the time to stop by our web site and checking us out!